grafana/writers-toolkit/docs/sources/structure/topic-types/_index.md

 ## Templates for standardized topics

 In addition to our primary topic types, we also provide templates for these specific topic types to ensure that pages documenting the same subject matter have a standard format.
-Click the the links in the table for detailed information about these topic types.

 These [templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates) are in the same directory as our topic type templates.